 Do Your Children Believe

 Y’all know that I am a parent of three amazing kiddos.
 I’ve told them, many times, that my ultimate goal in parenting is to see them become fully devoted followers of Christ.
-In addition to caring deeply about whether or not my own children believe, I serve as part of a Family Life Ministry Team in our local church.
-Well before the COVID crisis began, our lead Pastor started imploring us to “Focus on families with children in the home.”
+When I initially reviewed this book, I served as part of a Family Life Ministry Team in our local church.
+Well before the COVID crisis began, our Pastor at the time started imploring us to “Focus on families with children in the home.”
 Given that our team had been processing and responding to the call to focus on families with children in the home, I took advantage of the opportunity to interview Mr. Chatmon.
 For what it’s worth, I rarely interview book authors for my site.
 It’s just not something I’ve ever really done.

 From the publisher, Thomas Nelson: “As parents, we all want our children to enjoy a vibrant relationship with Christ.
 But how many of us ever attach this hope to a concrete discipleship plan?
 In this practical study of intergenerational faith, Chatmon offers step-by-step guidance for how to lay a spiritual “track” in front of the fast-moving train of family life.”